-The US is in the midst of a gravel-racing boom – and at the forefront of an international trend for bikes suited to riding on gravel.
-Once-fringe events are now drawing cyclists from around the world and from all different cycling disciplines.
+The US is in the midst of a gravel-racing boom, with once-fringe events now drawing cyclists from around the world and from all different cycling disciplines.

-Gravel riding is taking off in the US partly because of the extensive network of gorgeous country roads, which sprawl across most states.
+Gravel events are taking off in the US partly because of the extensive network of gorgeous country roads, which sprawl across most states.
 However, the gravel in each region varies in size and shape, which requires different equipment choices and offers up new challenges with each location.

 Despite the ever-changing road varieties and conditions, gravel racing can be simple and straightforward with the right preparation.
 If you’re racing gravel this year, set yourself up for success by planning ahead with these tips on equipment, nutrition and training.